jasondavies/tt-isa-documentation/WormholeB0/TensixTile/TensixCoprocessor/BackendConfiguration.md

 ## Debug registers

-`Config` and `ThreadConfig` are not mapped in to the address space of RISCV NC, nor in to the address space visible to the NoC, but debug functionality exists to allow these clients to read backend configuration: if the value `x` is written to `RISCV_DEBUG_REG_CFGREG_RD_CNTL`, then a few cycles later, hardware will perform the equivalent of `RISCV_DEBUG_REG_CFGREG_RDDATA = ((uint32_t*)TENSIX_CFG_BASE)[x & 0x7ff]`.
+`Config` and `ThreadConfig` are not mapped into the address space of RISCV NC, nor into the address space visible to the NoC, but debug functionality exists to allow these clients to read backend configuration: if the value `x` is written to `RISCV_DEBUG_REG_CFGREG_RD_CNTL`, then a few cycles later, hardware will perform the equivalent of `RISCV_DEBUG_REG_CFGREG_RDDATA = ((uint32_t*)TENSIX_CFG_BASE)[x & 0x7ff]`.
 This pair of debug registers exist in the "Tile control / debug / status registers" memory region, which is accessible to all RISCV cores and to external clients via the NoC.